multidots/multidots-passkey-login/README.md

 * Initial release.

 ## Credits
-Multidots Passkey Login – Passwordless Authentication is developed by Multidots.
+ Multidots Passkey Login – Passwordless Login for WordPress is developed by Multidots.
 We appreciate the contributions from the open-source community.

 ## Support
 For support or questions, please [open an issue](https://github.com/multidots/multidots-passkey-login/issues) or contact us via our website at [multidots.com](http://multidots.com/).

 ## License
-Multidots Passkey Login – Passwordless Authentication is licensed under the GNU General Public License v3.
+ Multidots Passkey Login – Passwordless Login for WordPress is licensed under the GNU General Public License v3.
 See the license file for more details.

 ## Get In Touch
 <a href="https://www.multidots.com/contact-us/" rel="nofollow"><img width="1692" height="296" alt="01-GitHub Footer" src="https://github.com/user-attachments/assets/6b9d63e7-3990-472d-acb9-5e4e51b446fc" /></a>